-Spanish

-1433 SPANISH 1.....
-Grades 9, 10, 11, 12 ....
-Level 3-1 Credit

-This course emphasizes the acquisition of the basic skills of grammar and vocabulary.
+Spanish Prerequisite: None This course emphasizes the acquisition of the basic skills of grammar and vocabulary.
 Students also practice pronouncing, reading, writing and listening to Spanish.
 Cultural material, read in Spanish, provides a framework for the language.

-2424 SPANISH 2-HONORS ......
-Grades 9, 10, 11, 12 ....
-Level 4-1 Credit

-Prerequisite: Average of 93% in 1433 Spanish 1 and department recommendation.
+2424 SPANISH 2-HONORS Grades 9, 10, 11, 12 Level 4-1 Credit Prerequisite: Average of 93% in 1433 Spanish 1 and department approval.
 This course is a thorough review as well as a development of the skills learned in Spanish 1.
 The students will learn additional grammar and vocabulary.
 Level 4 is taught at a faster pace and students are required to speak, read, and write more extensively in Spanish.
 Students taking this course should plan to study Spanish for four years and possibly take the AP class their fourth year.

-Prerequisite: 1433 Spanish 1

-This course is a thorough review as well as a development of the skills learned in Spanish 1.
+Prerequisite: 1433 Spanish 1 This course is a thorough review as well as a development of the skills learned in Spanish 1.
 The students will learn additional grammar and vocabulary.

-3424 SPANISH 3-HONORS ......
-Grades 10, 11, 12 ......
-Level 4-1 Credit

-Prerequisite: Average of 93% in 2424 Spanish 2-Honors or 2433 Spanish 2 and department recommendation

-This course is designed as preparation for the student who plans to take the Spanish 4 honors class or Spanish AP.
+Prerequisite: Average of 93% in 2424 Spanish 2-Honors or 2433 Spanish 2 and department approval This course is designed as preparation for the student who plans to take the Spanish 4 honors class or Spanish AP.
 This class requires a more independent review of grammar as class time is used for discussion of readings and cultural materials.
 Class discussions are conducted in Spanish.

-Prerequisite: Average of 80% in 2424 Spanish 2-Honors or 2433 Spanish 2 and department recommendation

-This course bridges the gap between the skill development programs of Spanish 1 and 2 and the advanced study of Spanish 4 by providing a realistically balanced program.
+Prerequisite: Average of 80% in 2424 Spanish 2-Honors or 2433 Spanish 2 and department approval This course bridges the gap between the skill development programs of Spanish 1 and 2 and the advanced study of Spanish 4 by providing a realistically balanced program.
 Grammar review and culture are sensibly blended to appeal to students.
 Class will be conducted in Spanish and English.
 Students taking this course should plan to study Spanish for four years.

-4425 AP SPANISH LANGUAGE ......
-Grades 11, 12 .....
-Level 5-1 Credit
+4425 AP SPANISH LANGUAGE......
+Grades 11, 12 Level 5-1 Credit

-Prerequisite: 3424 Spanish 3-Honors and department recommendation
+Prerequisite: 3424 Spanish 3-Honors and department approval